daronphang/investment_resources/financial_metrics/working_capital.md

 - Positive NWC indicates the company has potential to invest and grow.
 - However, indicate the business has too much inventory or not investing its excess cash.
 - Negative NWC may indicate the business has trouble growing or paying back its creditors i.e. risk of default.
+- If the current assets and current liabilities have increased by the same amount, there would be no change in net working capital.

 ### How to Change NWC:
 - Tightening credit/collection policy which reduces accounts receivable and frees up cash but may decline net sales.